Turboliner: RTL-II

+RTL Turboliner No. 2139 in storage in 2006.

 In 1995, Amtrak and the State of New York collaborated to rebuild a single RTL trainset at a cost of $2 million.
 This rebuild included a pair of new Turbomeca Makila T1 turbines, each capable of developing 1600 hp.
 The interiors were to be renovated, and the exterior paint scheme changed.
 Morrison-Knudsen rebuilt the power cars, while Amtrak overhauled the coach interiors at Beech Grove.
 The rebuilt trainset was designated RTL-II.
 In test runs on the Empire and Northeast Corridors, it reached a top speed of 125 mph, all the while consuming less fuel than previously.